Game theory: Relation to other fields

-In terms of types of games, both cooperative as well as non-cooperative, normal-form as well as extensive-form, and zero-sum as well as non-zero-sum are used to model various project management scenarios.

 Political science

-The application of game theory to political science is focused in the overlapping areas of fair division, political economy, public choice, war bargaining, positive political theory, and social choice theory.
+The application of game theory to political science is focused in the overlapping areas of fair division, political economy, public choice, law and economics, war bargaining, strategic warfare, positive political theory, democratic peace theory, and social choice theory.
 In each of these areas, researchers have developed game-theoretic models in which the players are often voters, states, special interest groups, and politicians.

 Early examples of game theory applied to political science are provided by Anthony Downs.
 In his 1957 book An Economic Theory of Democracy, he applies the Hotelling firm location model to the political process.
 In the Downsian model, political candidates commit to ideologies on a one-dimensional policy space.
 Downs first shows how the political candidates will converge to the ideology preferred by the median voter if voters are fully informed, but then argues that voters choose to remain rationally ignorant which allows for candidate divergence.
 Game theory was applied in 1962 to the Cuban Missile Crisis during the presidency of John F. Kennedy.

-It has also been proposed that game theory explains the stability of any form of political government.
-Taking the simplest case of a monarchy, for example, the king, being only one person, does not and cannot maintain his authority by personally exercising physical control over all or even any significant number of his subjects.
-Sovereign control is instead explained by the recognition by each citizen that all other citizens expect each other to view the king (or other established government) as the person whose orders will be followed.
-Coordinating communication among citizens to replace the sovereign is effectively barred, since conspiracy to replace the sovereign is generally punishable as a crime.
-Thus, in a process that can be modeled by variants of the prisoner's dilemma, during periods of stability no citizen will find it rational to move to replace the sovereign, even if all the citizens know they would be better off if they were all to act collectively.